thirstler/slor/README.md

 * A single (1) bucket will be used in the test
 * Bucket prefix will be "slor-" (resulting bucket name "slor-0")

-This is a perfectly good way to start but you'll likely want to benchmark different file sizes, I/O thread counts, workload mixtures, bucket counts, whatever.
+This is a perfectly good way to start, but you'll likely want to benchmark different file sizes, I/O thread counts, workload mixtures, bucket counts, whatever.
 You can specify the stages in the workload with the --loads flag.